NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/N/Needle of Vengeance.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
     desc: "A long, jagged needle jabs into the target foe's psyche whenever it tries to attack a creature your patron holds in special regard.
 Name yourself or one of your allies.
-The target takes 2 mental damage any time it uses a hostile action against the named creature, with a basic Will save.\n* * *\n\n**Heightened (+1)** Increase the damage by 2 mental."
+The target takes 2 mental damage any time it uses a hostile action against the named creature, with a basic Will save.\n* * *\n\n**Heightened (+1)** Increase the damage by 2."
 sourcebook: "_Pathfinder Player Core_"
 ```